parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

-This repository contains the docker image for Cloudsuite's Web Search benchmark.

 The Web Search benchmark relies on the [Apache Solr][apachesolr] search engine framework.
 The benchmark includes a client machine that simulates real-world clients that send requests to the index nodes.
 The index nodes contain an index of the text and fields found in crawled websites.

 ## Using the benchmark ##